What are Heparin and Warfarin?

 Both of these drugs are blood thinners used for the treatment and prevention of thrombosis or blood clots.
 A blood clot causes blockage in the arteries that prevent blood and oxygen supply from traveling to other organs of the body.
 The tissues that do not get enough blood supply due to clots will die and can lead to serious illnesses such as myocardial infarction or stroke.

-Blood thinners are important to keep the blood run smoothly through the arteries and veins.
+Blood thinners are important to keep the blood running smoothly through the arteries and veins.
 They are unable to tear down existing clots but can prevent small clots from getting bigger.

 How Do Anticoagulants Work?